HarrisSte/Employee-Tracker/README.md

   This will install the appropriate npm package.
 - `npm i mysql2`
   This will install the appropriate SQL database.
+- `node server.js`
+  This will begin the application in your CLI.

 ## Demonstration